shermanlo77/cptimeseries/dataset/README.md

 * Copyright (c) 2020 Sherman Lo
 * MIT LICENSE

 Under the hood code for handling `.nc` and `.grib` files and formatting it for `compound_poisson`.
+This package is not designed to generalise for other datasets, for example, longitude and latitude ranges are hard coded in as constants.

-The main superclasses are `data.Data` and `data.DataDualGrid`.
+The main superclass is `data.DataDualGrid`.
 It reads precipitation, model fields and tomography data from `.nc` and `.grib` files and converts them into custom `.gz` files which are saved onto a drive using `joblib`.
 At least 16 GB of RAM is required to do this.

 Once the `.gz` file has been saved, data is read straight from the `.gz` file without the `.nc` and `.grib` files.
 This enables the entire data to be loaded onto RAM.
 This should be noted for developers who finds insufficient memory for larger datasets.